 With this in mind, we now can make sense of a second major category in Paul's theological core, "the theology of the cross."
-We see this in Paul's repeated comments about the gospel being "the power of God" unto salvation for all who believe (Romans 1:16; 1 Corinthians 1:18).
-As the wisdom, not of men, but of God (1 Corinthians 1:21), what appeared to be foolishness to Gentiles and a stumbling block to Jews-both citizens of "this age" -the cross actually displays the very epitome of the wisdom of the "age to come."
-"We" says Paul, "preach Christ crucified to those whom God has called, both Jews and Greeks."
+We see this in Paul's repeated comments about the Gospel being "the power of God" unto salvation for all who believe (Rom.
+1:16, 1 Cor.
+1:18).
+As the wisdom, not of men, but of God (1 Cor.
+1:21), what appeared to be foolishness to Gentiles and a stumbling block to Jews-both citizens of "this age"-the cross actually displays the very epitome of the wisdom of the "age to come."
+Says Paul, "we preach Christ crucified to those whom God has called, both Jews and Greeks."
 For "Christ is the power of God and the wisdom of God."
-Indeed, "Christ has become for us wisdom from God-that is, our righteousness, holiness and redemption" (1 Corinthians 1:23-30).
-This is why Paul can say to the erring Galatians-many of whom had returned to the works-righteousness principle of this "present evil age" (Galatians 2:16)-that it was the apostle's desire to never boast, "except in the cross of Christ" (Galatians 6:14).
-The way to combat the unbelief of the "present evil age" is to confront it head-on, with the power of God and the wisdom of God, which are evident in the saving work of Jesus Christ in his death, burial and resurrection (1 Corinthians 15:3-8)-Paul's theology of the cross.
+Indeed, "Christ has become for us wisdom from God-that is, our righteousness, holiness and redemption" (1 Cor.
+1:23-30).
+This is why Paul can say to the erring Galatians-many of whom had returned to the works-righteousness principle of this "present evil age" (Gal.
+2:16)-that it was the Apostle's desire never to boast, "except in the cross of Christ" (Gal.
+6:14).

-This has profound significance for any defense of the Christian faith, for Paul's theology of the cross is central to all his thinking, and is the basis for his proclamation of Christ crucified to Jew and Gentile.
+Paul's theology of the cross is central to all his thinking and is the basis for his proclamation of Christ crucified to Jew and Gentile.
 It also colors all of the historic encounters we find between Paul and unbelievers in the Book of Acts.
-While desiring to be "all things to all men," Paul has one gospel to proclaim, whether it be to "Jews and God-fearers" of the synagogues, the superstitious pagans of Lystra, or the learned pagans of
+While desiring to be "all things to all men," Paul has one Gospel to proclaim, whether it be to "Jews and God-fearers" of the synagogues, the superstitious pagans of Lystra, or the learned pagans of Athens.

-Athens.
 It is Paul's theology of the cross which turns these encounters with unbelief into what may be called a pattern of "proclamation-defense."
 There is a certain sense in which we cannot understand any of these Lukan reports apart from the content of Paul's preaching, which, in Luke's account, is always prior to the defense.
 This means that Paul's apologetic will not be grounded in natural theology or the so-called "classical proofs" for God's existence.
 Paul's apologetic will be firmly grounded both in general revelation through that which God has created, and in the redemptive acts of God in Christ which are, therefore, necessarily grounded in ordinary history.
 Paul was no devotee of Karl Barth's artificially imposed categories of historische and Geschichte.
-Since redemptive-history involves the saving acts of God in time and space, redemptive-history is necessarily objective history, a point made clear by Geerhardus Vos.
+Since redemptive history involves the saving acts of God in time and space, redemptive history is necessarily objective history, a point made clear by the late Princeton theologian Geerhardus Vos.5